Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 **✔**
 **✔**
 **3.**  When the statistics were described, the majority of the users either annual members and casual users tend to use the service for no longer than 1 day, except for a few cases.
 This may tell us as well that customers have a single-ride or full-day trips more often.
+*The docked bike takes longer than the classic bike.
+Being the electric the...
+*On average, casual users have a bigger traveled time length by two times (~21 mins), compared to annual members (~10 mins).
+This could be depending on the distance traveled and/or the type of bike they used.
+*Related to the previous result, on average, casual and annual members use the service for less than a day.